Mexico Cruises: Your Extraordinary Coastal Voyage

 While U.S. citizens on closed-loop cruises (departing and returning to the same U.S. port) can technically travel with a birth certificate and government-issued photo ID, we strongly recommend a valid passport for all Mexico cruises.
 A passport provides essential flexibility if you need to fly home from a Mexican port due to an emergency, and it simplifies the embarkation and port clearance process considerably.

-Several major cruise lines sail the Mexican Riviera, including Princess Cruises, Norwegian Cruise Line, Holland America, Carnival, Royal Caribbean, and Celebrity Cruises.
-For luxury experiences, lines like Regent Seven Seas, Silversea, and Oceania offer refined Pacific Mexico voyages.
-Expedition lines such as Lindblad Expeditions and UnCruise Adventures explore the Sea of Cortez.
-Our advisors will match you with the ideal cruise line for your preferences and travel style.
+Many cruise lines sail the Mexican Riviera.
+Among the lines we specialize in, Princess Cruises, Norwegian Cruise Line, Royal Caribbean, and Celebrity Cruises offer excellent Pacific Mexico itineraries.
+Other lines such as Holland America and Carnival also serve this region.
+For luxury experiences, Regent Seven Seas, Silversea, and Oceania offer refined Pacific Mexico voyages.
+In the Sea of Cortez, expedition-style options include Silversea Expeditions and other small-ship operators.
+Our certified advisors will match you with the ideal cruise line for your preferences and travel style.

 Popular excursions vary by coast.
 On the Mexican Riviera, highlights include whale watching in Cabo San Lucas, tequila distillery tours in Puerto Vallarta, zip-lining over jungle canopies, and sport fishing.
 On the Yucatán coast, must-do experiences include visiting the Mayan ruins of Tulum or Chichén Itzá, swimming in cenotes (natural underground pools), snorkeling the Mesoamerican Barrier Reef, and exploring the colorful streets of Cozumel.